 Results of laser treatment for psoriasis are variable, therefore we would only recommend ongoing laser treatment if an improvement was noted within the first 2 laser treatment sessions.

-For more information or to talk to a Podiatrist about whether laser podiatry would be suitable for you, book your free 15-minute laser podiatry consultation (available at Brisbane CBD and Robina Easy T clinics only).
+For more information or to talk to a Podiatrist about whether laser podiatry would be suitable for you, book a laser podiatry consultation (available at Brisbane CBD, Northlakes and Robina Easy T clinics only).